Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Results

 \section{Results}

-The droplet simulations presented in this section are for an 85\% glycerol solution with an inlet velocity of 5 mm/s in the background with co-flowing air with 1 m/s velocity.
-The inlet radius of a nozzle is considered to be 2.5 mm and the radius of the outer capillary tube is 25 mm.
-The material properties are used from \cite{NathawaniKnepleyDropletGravity}.
+The droplet simulations presented in this section are for an 85\% glycerol solution with an inlet velocity of 5 mm/s and a co-flowing air stream at 1 m/s.
+The nozzle inlet radius is 2.5 mm and the outer capillary tube radius is 25 mm.
+The material properties are taken from~\cite{NathawaniKnepleyDropletGravity}.